thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 the purpose (e.g., encipherment, signature, certificate signing) of the key contained in the certificate."

-The Key Usage extension MAY be set.
-If it is set, it MUST be marked critical and the keyCertSign or cRLSign purposes MUST be set.
+The Key Usage extension SHOULD be set; if it is set, it MUST be marked critical, and the keyCertSign or cRLSign purposes MUST be set.
 Additional key usages MAY be set depending on the intended usage of the public key.

 {{!RFC5280}} defines the extended key usage as follows: "This extension indicates one or more purposes for which the certified public key may be used, in addition to